fmbot-discord/docs/docs/privacy.md

 This data is stored for caching purposes and to ensure our commands are performant.
 It is not possible to fetch data like playcounts for thousands of users real-time.

-Command logs are used for debugging and helping people with bug reports.
+Command logs are used for statistics, debugging and helping people with bug reports.

 ## For how long do you store it?
-Settings data: Forever, or until deleted.
+Settings data and command logs: Forever, or until deleted.

 Server data: Forever, or until the bot is kicked from the server.

-Command logs: Cleared every month.

 ## What is the process for users to request deletion of their data?
 For user data we have a command (`/remove`).

 For server data people can remove the bot and all the data related to that server will be deleted.

-Debug logs get automatically cleared every month.

 Users can also request deletion of their data in our [support server](https://discord.gg/fmbot).

 ## What systems and infrastructure do you use?
-.fmbot is currently hosted on a Hetzner VPS in Finland.
+.fmbot is currently hosted on a Hetzner VPS in Germany.

 ## How can users contact you with security issues?
 Through our server and DMs, or through Github issues.
 We are visibly identified as developers on [the server](https://discord.gg/fmbot).